EpilepsyCo/mc10-parser/README.md

 ---
 folders (list of strings): Folder names in this directory that contain
     MC10 data.
-sampling_rates (list of floats): Sampling rate for each folder in order. types (list of bitmask ints): Int representation of bitmask describing data
+sampling_rates (list of list of floats): Sampling rates for each folder in
-    types for data in each folder.
+    order.
+Nested list should be ordered with accelerometer first, then electrode, then gyroscope sampling rate, omitting any as necessary. types (list of bitmask ints): Int representation of bitmask describing data types for data in each folder.
 In binary, 001 is accel, 010 is elec, and 100 is gyro.
 Add these masks together for sensors recording multiple